lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 ## Lab work for 07 OCT 2021

 This lab session includes the following revisions to the classes of the project.
 For this session, assume and expect that **all class fields are private** and available only through set and get methods.
+The revised class diagram is show at the end of this note.

 ### Code revisions